But we have this treasure in earthen vessels, that the excellence of the power may be of God and not of us (2 Corinthians 4:7).

 The exalted self is perhaps the biggest casualty of Adam’s sin.
 This residual effect of spiritual death has left its roots system in every child of God.

 The root of the exalted self is pride.
-And we know that pride goes before destruction, and a haughty spirit before a fall according to Proverbs.
+And we know that according to Proverbs that pride goes before destruction, and a haughty spirit before a fall.

 You can see this exalted self in the pastor seeking to preach his best sermon yet so he can hear an ecstatic applause.
 Fellow minister, you can see it in the euphoric feeling after you preach a rousing sermon, or in the let down feeling when you’ve preached your worst message to date.